lodestone/macpaste/README.md

 #### How?
 This program assumes that the key combinations Cmd+C/Cmd+V are mapped as copy and paste in your applications.
 If they are not, then this will not work, because the program simply posts the following events:

-1. Cmd+C down & up (copies your selected text or objects)
+1. Cmd+C down & up (copies your selected text or objects) whenever your left mouse button releases.
+   This allows copying text that is drag highlighted, or double-clicked to highlight words or lines.
-2. Left Mouse Button down & up (gives focus to the window under your current mouse position)
+2. Left Mouse Button down & up (position mouse cursor for paste insertion) on middle click.
-3. Cmd+V down & up (pastes at current mouse position)
+3. Cmd+V down & up after tiny delay following middle click.

 If your mouse is left-handed, or you remapped the keystrokes, then just edit the C program and recompile.

-#### Limitations
-If you left click a window, such as the target window, before middle clicking, then focus will be lost from the source and this feature will not work.
-An alternative mode is in development to circumvent this by monitoring mouse drags and double clicks, which will trigger a copy immediately instead of delaying copy.

 ## Usage
 Run the executable in the background from your shell command-line interface, or run it as a "Login Item" at startup (System Preferences > Users & Groups > Login Items > + > Navigate to file).